riok/mapperly/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Repro**
-A link to a repro Gist or GitHub repository.
+A link to a repro Gist or GitHub repository or a link to a Mapperly fork with a failing test.

 **Declaration code**
 ```csharp